spagliarini/low-dimensional-canary-GAN/README.md

 ### Vocal learning model
 The WaveGAN generator has been used as motor control function in a canary vocal learning model.
 In the same paper, the syllable classifier has been used to model the first layer of perception.
 - Link to ICDL 2021 paper: https://github.com/spagliarini/canary-vocal-sensorimotor-mode

+## Cite
+S. Pagliarini, N. Trouvain, A. Leblois, X. Hinaut, What does the Canary Say?
+Low-Dimensional GAN Applied to Birdsong.
+2021 (HAL preprint)